How to Promote Your YouTube Channel: A Practical Guide That Actually Works

 Quick Answer

 Promoting a YouTube channel comes down to three things: staying in one niche, showing up consistently, and putting your content in front of people who already want it.
 Paid shortcuts hurt more than they help.
-Community participation, cross-platform repurposing, and collaboration are what move the numbers.
+Community participation, cross-platform repurposing, and collaboration are what actually move the numbers.

 Step 1: Commit to One Channel and One Niche